You love trading.

 In my early school days, I had no interest in studies and only cared for playing counter-strike.

-No surprise I only passed 2 subjects in secondary 3, and my parents had to beg my principle to allow me to proceed onto secondary 4.
+No surprise I only passed 2 subjects in secondary 3, and my parents had to beg my principal to allow me to proceed onto secondary 4.

 During secondary 4 it was my O levels and miraculously I scored 20 points which allowed me to study at a local polytechnic.